BRAINSia/BRAINSTools/README.md

 -DBUILD_TESTING:BOOL=OFF
 make -j${NUMOFTHREADS} -k
 ```
-(!)
-You can find the number of threads on your system in Ubuntu with `lscpu`
+:warning: You can find the number of threads on your system in Ubuntu with `lscpu`

 ## Testing
 `BRAINSTools_MAX_TEST_LEVEL` adjusts how agressive the test suite is